-In response to applicant's argument that the references fail to show certain features of applicant's invention, it is noted that the features upon which applicant relies (i.e., [1]) are not recited in the rejected claim(s).
+In response to applicant's argument that the references fail to show certain features of the invention, it is noted that the features upon which applicant relies (i.e., [1]) are not recited in the rejected claim(s).
 Although the claims are interpreted in light of the specification, limitations from the specification are not read into the claims.
 See In re Van Geuns, 988 F.2d 1181, 26 USPQ2d 1057 (Fed.
 Cir.
 1993).

-1. In bracket 1, recite the features upon which applicant relies, but which are not recited in the claim(s).
+- 1. In bracket 1, recite the features upon which applicant relies, but which are not recited in the claim(s). - 2.
+This form paragraph must be preceded by form paragraph 7.37.